mmontag/chip-player-js/docs/libxmp.rst

     :f: the file stream.
 On return, the stream position is undefined.

+    :size: the size of the module, or 0 if the size is unknown or not specified.
+If size is set to 0 certain module formats won't be recognized, the MD5 digest will not be set, and module-specific quirks won't be applied.

   **Returns:**
     0 if sucessful, or a negative error code in case of error.
     Error codes can be ``-XMP_ERROR_FORMAT`` in case of an unrecognized file